reproto/reproto/README.md

 $> make clean all
 ```

-# The ReProto DSL
+# The DSL

-The goal is to provide an intuitive and productive specification language.
-For this reason, ReProto uses a DSL that is not based on existing markup (JSON, YAML, ...).
+ReProto uses a DSL for specifying schemas that is not based on an existing general purpose markup
-This is also reduces the signal to noise ratio.
+like JSON.

+The goal is to have a compact, intuitive, and productive language for writing specifications.

+The following is a simple petstore example using ReProto.

 ```
 /// # ReProto Petstore